openstack/kolla-ansible/doc/source/user/multi-regions.rst

 Multiple Regions Deployment with Kolla
 ======================================

-This section describes how to perform a basic multiple regions deployment with Kolla.
-A basic multiple regions deployment consists of separate OpenStack installation in two or more regions (RegionOne, RegionTwo, ...) with a shared Keystone and Horizon.
+This section describes how to perform a basic multiple region deployment with Kolla.
+A basic multiple region deployment consists of separate OpenStack installations in two or more regions (RegionOne, RegionTwo, ...) with a shared Keystone and Horizon.
 The rest of this documentation assumes Keystone and Horizon are deployed in RegionOne, and other regions have access to the admin endpoint (for example, ``kolla_internal_fqdn``) of